Questions and answers about your Prepaid Benefits Card

 For Health Care FSAs, the dollar value on the Card will be the annual amount that participants elected to contribute to their respective employee benefit account(s) during their annual benefits enrollment.
 It’s from that total dollar amount that eligible expenses will be deducted as participants use their Cards or submit manual claims.

-Some other types of accounts, like Dependent Care FSAs, HRAs, and transportation accounts, are funded incrementally at each pay period, so it is especially important to be aware of account balances in order to avoid Card declines at the point of service.
+Some other types of accounts, such as HRAs and transportation accounts, are funded incrementally at each pay period, so it is especially important to be aware of account balances in order to avoid Card declines at the point of service.

 Where may participants use the Prepaid Benefits Card?